manmuqingshan/Pixelix/doc/PLUGINS.md

 The IconTextLampPlugin shows an icon on left side, text on right side and lamps at the bottom.\
 Each part can be set separately via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.7.0#/IconTextLampPlugin).

 If MQTT is built in and enabled, it will support Home Assistant MQTT discovery.

-### JustTextPlugin

-The JustTextPlugin shows only text on the whole display.
-If no text is set, the plugin will be skipped in the slot.\
-The text to be displayed can be set via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.7.0#/JustTextPlugin).

-If MQTT is built in and enabled, it will support Home Assistant MQTT discovery.